Skip to main content

 Learning from Your Students: Building a Dynamic International Classroom Community While Addressing Curricular Goals

-Facilitator: Dr. Betsy Rymes, Professor, Educational Linguistics
+Facilitator: Dr. Betsy Rymes, Educational Linguistics

 Learning from your students need not mean you stop teaching them anything!
 But balancing our own curricular goals with the needs and desires an increasingly multilingual and international, media saturated, and ChatGPT savvy student body may require some new teaching strategies.
 In this workshop, we will discuss strategies for building an intentional and welcoming classroom […]